proj-at/subdomains/README.md

-# Proj.at & Proj.sbs
+# Proj.sbs (by Proj.at)

-> 🌎 Get your own proj.sbs / proj.at subdomains, free for open-source developers.
+> 🌎 Get your own proj.sbs subdomains, free for open-source developers. (by Proj.at)
->
-> `proj.at` currently doesn't accept subdomain requests.
-Please use `proj.sbs`.

 ## Register